"

 This sauce uses soy sauce, mirin, rice vinegar, caster sugar, honey, sesame oil, garlic, ginger, cornflour, water, toasted sesame seeds, and spring onions for garnish.

-Learn how to cook Japanese Teriyaki Sauce from [Restaurant Name] by combining soy sauce, mirin, and vinegar in a pan, simmering with aromatics, then thickening with cornflour slurry until glossy and coating consistency is achieved.
+Make Wagamama Amai Sauce by combining soy sauce, mirin, and vinegar in a pan, simmering with aromatics, then thickening with cornflour slurry until glossy and coating consistency is achieved.

 Can I substitute mirin in teriyaki sauce if I don't have it?